Living in fear of a summer storm causing a blackout? Can’t afford your home or business to be without power during the busy summer months?

 What about hail??

-There is always the risk that heavy winds and hail can cause significant damage to roof top solar panels.
+There is always the risk that heavy winds and hail can cause damage to roof top solar panels.
 However, our roof top solar panels have been independently rated to withstand a minimum of 25mm hail stones travelling at approximately 90km/h as required.

 In Australia, all solar panels must be tested for the impact of hail.
 All mono-crystalline and poly -crystalline modules must be able to withstand 25mm diameter ice balls travelling at 23m/s on 11 points across the module.